w-vi/diyC/docs/index.md

 # Welcome to diyC

 A simple educational Linux container runtime.
+It is intentionally simple and leaves a lot of stuff out.
+It is a single C file of roughly 400 lines showing the core features of the Linux used to build containers.
+It includes also the creation of a container from an image to clarify how these work together.

 ## Important note